NuriaExtremadouro/apollo-server-poc/README.md

   - `UserSkill` type, with the fields `skill` and `level`.
 This type is meant to be a middleman to contain both Skill data and the level the user has achieved for it.
 It lives in the `User` folder because it's only relevant as a type for a user field.
 We won't be querying or mutating anything with it.
 - `Skill` type, with the fields `id`, `name`, `levelDescriptions`.
 This type has its own CRUD operations, but it's also used for the `UserSkill` type.
 - `Project` type, with the fields `id`, `name`, `members`, `reviews`.
   - `Review` type, with the fields `check` and `level`.
-Same as with `UserSkill`, this type is only a middleman so it doesn't have its own folder.
+Same as with `UserSkill`, this type is only a middleman.
 - `Check` type, with the fields `id`, `name`, `levelDescriptions`.
 This type has its own query, but it's also used for the `Review` type.

-Some notes regarding types:
+Some GQL notes regarding types:
 - The types described above are known as [object types](https://www.apollographql.com/docs/apollo-server/schema/schema#object-types).
 - The fields of those object types can be other object types (e.g. `skills: [UserSkill!]`) or [scalar types](https://www.apollographql.com/docs/apollo-server/schema/schema#scalar-types) (e.g. `String`, `ID!`).
   - The `ID` type is meant to be a unique value, and comes in handy for refreshing the cache when working with clients that also use Apollo.